Southwest LRT: Construction

 Construction bids were revealed publicly on August 15, 2017 but were rejected for being too costly and non-responsive (Bids did not meet the requirements).
-As of May 2018, the Met Council estimated the building costs to be at $2.003 billion.
-On November 15, 2018, the council accepted an $800 million construction bid for a section of the construction by Lunda Construction and C.S.
+As of May 2018, the Metropolitan Council estimated the building costs to be at $2.003 billion.
+On November 15, 2018, the Council accepted an $800 million construction bid for a section of the construction by Lunda Construction and C.S.
 McCrossan.